Accessibility statement for find a learning aim

 The content listed is non-accessible for the following reasons.

 - Some form controls are not detectable by screen reader software.
 This fails WCAG 2.1 success criterion 4.1.2 (Name, Role, Value).

 Content that’s not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards.

 What we’re doing to improve accessibility

 We are currently fixing all the non-accessible content listed.
-When fixed we will perform another accessibility test, we aim for this to be between January and April 2021.
+When fixed we will perform another accessibility test.
 We will update the statement when we have the results of this re-test.